freitasjca/horse-provider-crosssocket/doc/pr-crosssocket-provider-description.md

 The `CustomHeaders` read-only property (PATCH-RES-3) exposes `FCustomHeaders` to the response bridge.

-**Note on `Set-Cookie`:** `FCustomHeaders` is a `TDictionary` on Delphi (last value wins for duplicate keys).
-The response bridge (`TResponseBridge.CopyHeaders`) handles `Set-Cookie` specially: it calls `ACrossRes.Header.Add(name, value, ADupAllowed=True)` to append each cookie as a separate header line rather than overwriting.
-This correctly produces multiple `Set-Cookie` lines on the wire as required by RFC 6265.
+**Known limitation — `Set-Cookie` with multiple cookies:** `FCustomHeaders` is a `TDictionary<string,string>` on Delphi, which stores one value per key.
+Calling `AddHeader('Set-Cookie', 'a=1')` followed by `AddHeader('Set-Cookie', 'b=2')` results in only the second entry surviving in the dictionary.
+The response bridge (`TResponseBridge.CopyHeaders`) is prepared to forward multiple `Set-Cookie` lines using `ADupAllowed=True`, but it can only see the single entry that the dictionary retained.
+Applications that need to set multiple cookies in one response should compose all cookies into a single `Set-Cookie` header value or wait for a future revision that replaces `TDictionary` with a `TList<TPair<string,string>>` for this field.

 #### PATCH-RES-2: `Clear` procedure